Clarine Seymour: Death

-In early 1920 Griffith again cast Seymour, this time in Way Down East.
-Halfway through filming, on April 21, Seymour fell ill due to "intestinal strangulation".
-She was taken to Misericordia Hospital in New York City for treatment but her condition did not improve.
-She underwent emergency surgery but died after developing pneumonia on April 25, 1920.
+In early 1920, Griffith again cast Seymour, this time in Way Down East.
+Halfway through filming, on April 21, Seymour fell ill due to intestinal strangulation.
+She was taken to Misericordia Hospital in New York City for treatment, but her condition did not improve and she underwent emergency surgery.
+She developed pneumonia and died on April 25, 1920.
 Seymour is buried in Greenwood Union Cemetery in Rye, New York.

-Actress Mary Hay was cast in Seymour's role for Way Down East and her part was reshot.
+Actress Mary Hay was cast in Seymour's role for Way Down East, and her part was reshot.
 Footage of Seymour in long shots can be seen in the finished film.
-On September 26, a memorial service for Seymour, Ormer Locklear, Olive Thomas, and Robert Harron (who died of an accidental self-inflicted gunshot wound two days after the premiere of Way Down East) was held at the Robert Brunton Studios.
-All four had died that year and were eulogized by director William Desmond Taylor.
+On September 26, a memorial service for Seymour, Ormer Locklear, Olive Thomas, and Robert Harron, who died of an accidental self-inflicted gunshot wound two days after the premiere of Way Down East, was held at the Robert Brunton Studios.
+All four died that year and were eulogized by director William Desmond Taylor.
 Taylor was murdered less than 18 months later; his killer was never caught.